willstepp/writings/joseph-the-son/jts.md

 The dog was backed into a corner.
 Teeth bared.
 Ears pressed against his head.
 Slunk down in a battle pose.
 Jesse and the others stood around the dog and inched closer by the second.
 Ignacio held a frayed rope in both hands.
 It was clear he meant to do something with it.
 Catch the dog, leash it, something.

 It was the same dog from the road that day.
-Joseph did not remember how thin it was.
-Sickly, ribs protruding.
-In the light he could see its yellow teeth, black gums.
+Joseph had not remembered how thin it was.
+Sickly.
+Ribs protruding.
+In the light he could see those yellow teeth and pink-black gums.
 The eyes seemed frightened of those boys.
-As they took a single step closer it growled and barked loudly.
+As they took a single step closer it growled and barked loudly at them.
+He saw the dog acknowledge him with a quick glance.
+To its eyes he was just as much of a threat.
+More so probably, blocking the only way out.

-Ignacio seized that moment to fling the rope over the dog’s head.
+Ignacio seized that moment of hesitation to fling the rope over the dog’s head.
 There was a wide loop in the rope.
 As soon as it fell over his head Ignacio pulled tight and the loop shortened until it became a collar around the dog’s neck.
 It whipped its head around to try to break free but the rope was too tight.

-Jesse and Marcus grabbed the tail end of the rope then they drug the dog out of the corner into the main area, at which point Ignacio saw Joseph standing there.
+Jesse and Maurice grabbed the tail end of the rope then they drug the dog out of the corner into the main area, at which point Ignacio saw Joseph standing there.
 His eyes grew dark.

 “What are you doing here?”

 The others looked up and saw him.
-Jesse let go of the rope and walked closer to Joseph.
+Jesse let go of the rope and walked right up to Joseph and stood inches from his face.

-“This aint a place for you, boy.”
+“This aint a place for you.”

-There was a crazy look in his eyes.
-His chest heaved.
+His chest heaved outward.
+His eyes flashed.
+He poked Joseph in the chest hard.

+“Get the fuck out.”

+The tension in the air was broken for the moment when a sound came from the entrance and they all saw a silhouette darken the crack in the doorway.
+Lizzie walked up quietly and wrapped her arm around her brother’s hand.
+He looked at her and then back to his adversary.
+Jesse was no less angry than before, but thought about something, then joined the others without another word.

+Maurice and Ignacio held the dog down.
+By now it had given up the struggle and lay there passively.
+Its chest heaving up and down in deep, panicked breaths.
+When Jesse came over he gave a nod to the other two, who glanced uneasily towards Joseph and his sister, and then rose.

+Then Ignacio grabbed a hold of the end of the rope.
+He tied a knot into the end of it and took up some slack in his left hand.
+Then while Maurice held a knee against the dog to keep it from moving he tossed the knotted end of the rope up and over the single support beam which ran the length of the barn.

+Jesse caught the end as it came down.
+Ignacio held tight onto his end and Jesse pulled down with all his weight in order to test the strength of the beam.
+The wood creaked in the joints but it was plenty strong.
+Maurice lifted his knee from the dog’s back and seizing the opportunity it struck off in the direction of the entrance where Joseph and Lizzie stood.
+Jesse held onto the rope and after it had run just a few feet the slack pulled taut and jerked the dog backwards onto its haunches.
+It yelped and waggled its front paws helplessly in the air.

+Lizzie gasped.
+She squeezed Joseph’s hand, but her brother did not react.
+He only watched.

+Jesse and the others gripped the rope hand over hand and then yanked the rope in a single violent motion until they were all on knees in the dirt.
+The dog on its back now jerked upward and let out a howl that was half surprise and half horror.
+It went up a few feet and then swung there, pendulum-like.
+Its eyelids closed.
+The rope around its neck invisible because of the hair bunched up.
+There was no real struggle.
+Yet it was still alive.
+That you could see when every few seconds its jaws wrenched open  for a desperate intake of air.

+Lizzie began to cry.
+She was angry and screamed.
+But the thing was she yelled at the dog.
+Like she was mad at it for being strung up like that.
+Joseph put his hand on her head and ran his fingers through her hair.

+The boys at the rope sat there entranced by what they had done.
+They were not laughing out loud but in their eyes you could see a strange hilarity.
+A wildness.
+Each one was straining at the arms to hold up the dog, their muscles tense.

+Slower the dog swung on the rope in diminishing arcs.
+All eyes were on it.
+None could look away.
+Clearly it was suffering.
+The desperate pawings and kicks at the air caused it to spin around like some kind of musical ornament.

+Something about the inhumanness of the spinning reached a place in Joseph and he could no longer ignore what was being done by Jesse and his gang.
+He let go of Lizzie and bolted towards the group of them kneeling on the ground, watching it die.
+With all the speed and power he could muster he tackled them.
+He struck Ignacio head-on and toppled him backwards into Jesse and Maurice.
+They were not prepared and had no time to brace themselves.
+All let go of the rope and the dog collapsed onto the ground.
+It lay there semi-conscious with the rope around its neck.

+Joseph got to his feet quicker than the others.
+He was disoriented.
+He turned to Lizzie.

+“Go on back home!”

+But she didn’t move.
+She seemed just as horrified at what her brother just did as she had been by the dog hanging.
+There were still wet places on her cheeks.
+Joseph wanted her to leave.

+By then the others had collected themselves.
+Ignacio grabbed onto the rope-end to make sure the dog didn’t get away.
+They dusted themselves off and approached Will, who stood in the middle of the barn prepared for what might come next.
+This wasn’t over.

+“I’m gonna kick your sorry ass,” Jesse said, “You can count on that,” His words were spat towards Joseph in a pure rage.

-“Why don’t you get the fuck out?”
+“Why you did that?”
+Maurice asked, the anger in his voice apparent.

+Joseph looked at the dog and saw it was regaining consciousness.
+Any minute now he thought it would attempt to dart.
+But Ignacio held the rope and that would prevent that.
+He tended to a bruise fresh on his arm.
+As he stood there the others slowly encircled him.
+It was then Joseph erupted.
+His words only semi-comprehensible.
+More like a string of emotions poured forth.
+And it surprised even him.

+“You can’t do this!
+Remember what the Pastor said.
+That day on the road.
+You have to care for the living creatures of this world.
+That’s what he said.
+He wouldn’t let you do this!
+He would stop you and tell you how wrong it is.
+That dog does not deserve to die.
+It only knows its nature.
+That’s all it knows.
+Pastor Jacob would not allow you.
+He wouldn’t let you.
+He would stop you!”

+They boys looked at him as if he were insane.
+His face had turned red and his body shook involuntarily.
+Jesse was the only one who dared approach him in this condition.
+As he got closer Joseph pulled back and raised his arms ready for a fight.
+But Jesse did not strike.
+Instead he spoke in a steady voice,

+“Who do you think paid us to hang the dog?”